madetech/blog/continuous_delivery_ebook/08_keeping_a_clear_path_to_production.md

 the feature is not necessarily complete enough to be released to users.
 Incomplete work in your master branch that would affect a user is a blocker.

-We practice dark launching of code regularly to practice this.
+We practice dark launching of code regularly to circumvent this.
 Dark launching simply means the code is able to be deployed out to production but it is never accessed by users.
 The simplest way to dark launch a new feature is to release it under a new URL and not link to the URL from anywhere.
 This might seem crude